ivanp1994/ReadDepthVisualizer/README.md

 ```
 # Usage
 Once the package is installed, simply import `start_function` from it and the GUI loop will start.
+Alternatively, use `rdviz` straight from the command line and GUI loop will start.

 # Prior requirements
 The package is written to take the outputs of CNVPytor files and visualize the information within them.
 Briefly, CNVPytor is a read-depth based SV calling software